 Use the same recycled and filtered white vinegar that you use for cleaning the coffee pot.
 (You DO clean the coffee pot, don't you?)

 Test a particle of the white residue in CLR or white vinegar.
 It could be calcium.
 If the crystals dissolve try soaking the spray head in white vinegar.
+I have seen particles of white plastic from the dip tube from a hot water tank that is disintegrating too.
+If the particles do not dissolve it could be the cause however these usually show up in the faucet aerator as well.

 Sometimes I take a wire brush and push the bristles into the sprayer holes and then spray with hot water.
 I have even had to unplug the holes with a needle.